Effects of Privacy-Inducing Noise on Welfare and Influence of Referendum Systems: Introduction

 \section{Introduction}

-Differential privacy \cite{DMNS06} provides a compelling privacy guarantee to ensure that the outcome of a query over any dataset is substantially not influenced based on the presence/absence of an individual's record.
-This form of privacy has recently been studied in the context of social choice theory \cite{shang2014, Lee2015,DPRankAggregation2017}; a field of study that deals with aggregation of individual preferences into a collectively chosen outcome.
-A predominant strategy to achieve differential privacy in general (even outside the context of social choice theory) is to introduce some noise or some sort of randomization into the system.
-One of the issues that has been predominantly studied in this context of noising is the specific loss of accuracy (in releasing the true output of the non-privatized query) caused with increasing levels of privacy.
-This has been commonly referred to as the privacy-utility trade-off.
-Recent work has involved formalization of other trade-off's such as the trade-off between privacy \& fairness \cite{cummings2019compatibility}.
-However, noising of systems that aggregate the preferences of individuals causes several other fundamental phenomenon such as impacting \emph{influence \& welfare} that are of central importance to voting systems and the field of social choice theory.
-The overarching contribution of our paper is to precisely connect differential privacy to these phenomenon in social choice theory thereby helping bridge these two prominent fields.
-In this paper we, \textbf{a.)} formalize a so far unlooked at, yet important trade-off between privacy and welfare \& \textbf{b.)} formalize an exact relation between privacy and influence.
+Differential privacy \citep{DMNS06} provides a compelling privacy guarantee to ensure that the outcome of a query over any dataset is substantially not influenced based on the presence or absence of an individual's record.
+This form of privacy has recently been studied in the context of social choice theory \citep{shang2014, lee2015efficient, DPRankAggregation2017}.
+A predominant strategy to achieve differential privacy in general even outside the context of social choice theory is to introduce noise or some sort of randomization into the system.
+One of the issues that has been widely studied in this context of noising is the specific loss of accuracy in releasing the true output of the non-privatized query as caused by increasing levels of privacy preservation.
+This has been commonly referred to as the \textit{privacy-accuracy} or \textit{privacy-utility trade-off}.
+Recent work has involved the formalization of other trade-offs such as the trade-off between privacy and fairness \citep{cummings2019compatibility}.
+In this work, we analyze two other trade-offs.
+We show that introducing noise to privatize systems that aggregate the preferences of individuals may affect several other fundamental phenomena such as \emph{influence} and \emph{welfare}.